 Located just a step away from Cebu Island it wasn’t difficult to get there.
 We flew from Manila to Cebu airport, took a bus to Danao and then a ferry to the Islands.
-Jomalia Company operated the ferry we took to Consuelo Wharf on Pacijan Island).
+Jomalia Company operated the ferry we took to Consuelo Wharf on Pacijan Island.
 We had to wait because we did not have the accurate ferry schedule.
 No problem whatsoever!
 Time flew while we chatted and laughed with the Filipinos.
 They are truly interesting and fun.
 Almost half a dozen ferries depart each day from 5:30 AM till 9 PM.
 The journey takes about 2 hours.

 Where to stay on Camotes Islands

-All we did was walk, snorkle, read and meet up with friends.
+All we did was walk, swim, snorkel, read and meet up with friends.
 We are both not professional divers, so to us Camotes was perfect to enjoy snorkeling safely and so easily.
 If you don’t carry proper gear with you, no worries, you can rent it there.
 I had never seen so much beauty!
 All sorts of colorful fish, corals, massive stars and even a snake.
 We spent hours intaking all this wonder.
 I got drunk one night.
 I didn’t notice that the tide was high and totally ruined my phone.
-Brilliant: no connection on the beach!
+Brilliant: no connection on the island!

 On a sad note, our friends from Cebu told us that an important investor bought a big chunk of the islands and plans to develop a gigantic tourist resort.
 It can’t be true.
 Another nondescript monstrosity ruining paradise?
 Of course, we have nothing against it if that’s what local people want.
 We doubt it.
 Development is OK if it benefits the locals, the owners of Camotes Islands.
 And even if such is the case, it always comes with a price.
-What would you prefer: super fancy hotels with thousands of tourists (more likely Europeans and Americans with their obsession for consumption and their need for a constant flow of Starbucks, McDonalds and the like), or a pristine beach with just a handful of visitors?
+What would you prefer: super fancy hotels with thousands of tourists (more likely Europeans and Americans with their obsession for consumption and their need for a constant flow of Starbucks, McDonald’s and the like), or a pristine beach with just a handful of visitors?
 Yeah, we are on the same page!